KyleInTheKode/Kyle-Web-App-DevOps-Project/README.md

 - [Maya Iuga]([https://github.com/yourusername](https://github.com/maya-a-iuga))

-## Documentation

-### Terraform
-There are three files in the networking-module
-1. **Variables**
-Which contains all the variables which can be set on launch.

-- Group Name - The name of the Azure Resource Group where the networking resources will be deployed in.
-- Location - The Azure region the resources will be deployed to
-- Vnet Address Space - The address space for the Virtual Network (VNet).

-2. **Outputs**

-- Vnet ID - Stores the ID of the Vnet.
-Used within the cluster module to connect the cluster to the defined VNet.
-- Control Plane Subnet ID - Stores the ID of the control plane subnet.
-Used to specify the subnet where the control plane componenet of the AKS cluster will be deplyed to.
-- Worker Node Subnet ID - Stores the ID of the worker node subnet.
-Used to specify the subnet where the worker nodes of the AKS cluster will be deployed to.
-- Networking Resource Group Name - Name of the resource group.
-Used to ensure the cluster module resources are provisioned within the same resource group.
-- Network Securty Group - Name of the security group.
-Used to associate the NSG with the AKS cluster for security rule enforcement and traffic filtering.

-3. **Main**

-- resource_group_name - The Azure Resource Group which uses the Group name variable
-- Virtual Network -
-- Control Plane Subnet -
-- Worker Node Subnet -
-- Network Security Group - To allow traffic to the kube-apiserver and to allow SSH traffic.

 **Initialise**
 After the files have been written out, the command "terrafrom init" can be ran in the "networking-module" folder to get all the necessary files.